walkerstipe/stable_baselines_copy/docs/guide/callbacks.rst

 A callback is a set of functions that will be called at given stages of the training procedure.
 You can use callbacks to access internal state of the RL model during training.
-It allows to do monitoring, auto saving, model manipulation, progress bars, ...
+It allows one to do monitoring, auto saving, model manipulation, progress bars, ...

 A functional approach